 \subsection{The Ideal Functionality}

 This section presents the ideal functionality for the protocol.
 The UCS framework requires that, for the ideal protocol, the functionality of the whole system to be performed by a single entity.
-To keep protocol transparent to any environment or adversary, the system must still have computing entities representing all the elements that are part of the protocol, but just as "dumb machines" that forward incoming messages to the functionality to perform what was requested, and forward output to the environment $\mathcal{E}$.
+To keep the protocol transparent to any environments or adversaries, the system must still have computing entities representing all the elements that are part of the protocol, but just as ``dumb machines'' that forward incoming messages to the functionality to perform what was requested, and forward the output to the environment $\mathcal{E}$.

-A deposit on $\mathbb{SC}$ triggers the deployment of the protocol.
-We assume that the order of validators passing the leader is following their indexes, e.g., $V_0,V_1,...,V_n$ and starts over.